 Posted on April 23, 2021 by Simon Williams

-With some changes already announced to the Government’s lockdown plans, there are many organisations now considering their options for how to safely integrate staff back to their work environment.
-One thing that seems clear is that few organisations will return to the way things were in March.
-Home working will be here to stay for a while yet for staff that are shielding or caring for children, and with the risk of a second wave, businesses need to think about their long term ability to work in different ways.
+Some organisations are considering their options for how to safely integrate staff back to their work environment.
+One thing that seems clear is that few organisations will return to the way things were before the COVID-19 pandemic struck.

-Staff that have been working from home for the duration, will potentially be bringing kit back to the office and this may need resetting up to connect to the network.
+Staff that have been working from home for the duration will potentially be bringing kit back to the office and this may need resetting up to connect to the network.
 If users took PCs home, these may need re cabling etc. Again, think about your IT staffing requirements in advance, or consider staging the return to work to ensure that your IT team or outsourced partner aren’t inundated.

 Under GDPR, you’re obliged to have a data asset register – in other words, a list of all the places you are storing data.
 If the quick response to lockdown has changed some of this information, it’s time to revisit.
 Have people now got data stored on local drives, USB devices etc, just to get them up and running?
 With more home working for many, you need to address these potential breaches.

 Many businesses were looking at moving to a true cloud platform such as Office 365 prior to Coronavirus.
-So if you have been struggling with access to on premise or hosted servers perhaps it’s time to think about a true cloud alternative.
+So, if you have been struggling with access to on premise or hosted servers perhaps it’s time to think about a true cloud alternative.
 The versatility of having email, folders and Active Directory completely cloud based means all you need is a good internet connection on the user side, making working from home a lot easier.

 Your IT security considerations will have been impacted by changes in working practices.
-It’s time to re visit your risk assessment and your Data Impact Assessment and ensure that they are both now fit for purpose.More resources on working during Coronavirus
+It’s time to re visit your risk assessment and your Data Impact Assessment and ensure that they are both now fit for purpose.